-A Student Visa also known as a Tier 4 visa, provides the holder with the temporary right to live and to study within the UK.
-This is measured on a points based system and you are required to have 40 points on the PBS System (points based system) to be eligible to apply for this category of visa:
+A Student Visa, also known as a Tier 4 visa, provides the holder with the temporary right to live and study within the UK.
+This is measured on a points-based system and you are required to have 40 points on the PBS System (points-based system) to be eligible to apply for this category of visa:

 Dependents relating to a Visa Applications

 If you are studying in the UK on a Tier 4 (Student) visa, you will be able to bring your dependents to live with you in the UK for the duration of your course.
 You will have to demonstrate that you can support them financially without relying on any state benefits.
 We are here to help and you can contact us for a free initial discussion and we will be able to give you a fixed cost quote.

 For details of our fixed fees in respect of immigration matters, please click here.

 If you need to come to the UK to prepare or complete the application process for your course (for example, coming to be interviewed) then you can apply for a Prospective Student visa.
 Afterwards, you can switch this to either a Tier 4 (General) or Tier 4 (Child) visa once you have secured your course and your sponsor.

 You need to include your dependents in your application if they’re on your current visa (includes children who have turned 18 during your stay).